sorinar329/SUTURO-blenderproc/README.md

 ## Run the Pipeline
-To run the pipeline you have to configure the configuration.yaml file situated in PATHTOCONFIG, please refer to the User Configuration section for more information regarding the configuration.
+To run the pipeline you have to configure the configuration.yaml file situated in `~/workspace/Suturo_blenderproc/SUTURO-blenderproc/data/yaml` , please refer to the User Configuration section for more information regarding the configuration.
 After everything is set up you can run the following command in the Command Line Interface:

 `blenderproc run main.py --config_yaml toy_config`